jhuangtw/xg2xg/README.md

-A handy lookup table of similar technology and services to help xooglers survive the outside world :) pull-requests welcomed.
-Only intended for well-known technology and services.
+A handy lookup table of similar technology and services to help xooglers survive the outside world :)
+pull-requests welcomed. this doc is only intended for well-known technology and services.

 __Please do not list any confidential projects!__